Aliases for PRKAB2 Gene

 GeneCards Summary for PRKAB2 Gene

 PRKAB2 (Protein Kinase AMP-Activated Non-Catalytic Subunit Beta 2) is a Protein Coding gene.
-Among its related pathways are p53 Pathway (RnD) and Glucose / Energy Metabolism.
+Among its related pathways are Cellular Senescence and Glucagon signaling pathway.
 GO annotations related to this gene include identical protein binding and AMP-activated protein kinase activity.
 An important paralog of this gene is PRKAB1.

 UniProtKB/Swiss-Prot for PRKAB2 Gene